Baked Coconut Shrimp

 Once it dings, flip the baked shrimp over and put them in for another 2 minutes.

-Arrange the baked shrimp on a serving dish, grab the sauce and get ready to partake in this delicious appetizer.
+Arrange the crispy coconut shrimp on a serving dish, grab the sauce and get ready to partake in this delicious appetizer.

 I’m drooling.
-Time to plate a few baked coconut shrimp on our cute little plates.
+Time to plate a few shrimp on our cute little plates.

 Other popular seafood recipes

-I hope you enjoyed the baked coconut shrimp recipe!
+I hope you enjoyed this baked coconut shrimp recipe!

 And as always, may all your dishes be delish.